PODCAST "The Bulletin"

 Theme: Queen Dona Leonor Fund

 Guest: Inez Ponce Dentinho holds a degree in Social Communication from the University of Lisbon.
 She was a journalist for 18 years.
-In 2015, at SCML, she launched the Queen Dona Leonor Fund, which supports works in the Misericórdias throughout the country, in the social area and the recovery of historical heritage.
+In 2015, at SCML, she launched the Queen Dona Leonor Fund, which supports works in the Misericórdias across the country, in the social area and the recovery of historical heritage.

 Episode 15, 2024